TheGoodlike13/liberty_or_death/README.md

 can be found there.

 How about some insanity then?
 You see, I had renamed the project a bit.
-You can see in the link above that I added '-finish' suffix in pom.xml:
+You can see in the link above that I added the `-finish` suffix in `pom.xml`:

     <artifactId>guide-security-intro-finish</artifactId>

 This is very logical.
 After all, the guide has two versions of the project.
-One that's 'just started' (it's clearly not JUST started), one that's 'finished'.
+One that's "just started" (it's clearly not JUST started), one that's "finished".
 If I import them both to IntelliJ idea, they end up under the same name.
-And I need to run the 'mvn' commands through there, so it would be very confusing and error prone to keep it this way.
+And I need to run the `mvn` commands through there, so it would be very confusing and error prone to keep it this way.
 What could we do to avoid issues?
 I know!
-I'll add '-start' and '-finish' suffixes to their names!
+I'll add `-start` and `-finish` suffixes to their names!
 That way I can differentiate between them without issue!

 Except it doesn't work, as you've seen above.
-As soon as I removed the suffix '-finish', the link in console became
+As soon as I removed the suffix '`-finish`, the link in console became

     http://localhost:9080/